-First Citizens Depository Services Limited is incorporated in Trinidad and Tobago and is licensed under the Financial Institutions Act 2008.
-The Company is also registered with the Trinidad and Tobago Securities and Exchange Commission.
-Prior to 1 March 2018, First Citizens Depository Services Limited (formerly First Citizens Asset Management Limited) offered a full range of investment management services for corporate benefit plans, mutual funds and other parties.
-Due to a remodeling of operations within the First Citizens Group, ("the Group") effective 1 March 2018, the Company acts as custodian and administrator to third parties and, effective 1 July 2018, provides bond paying agent services.
-The Company is a wholly owned subsidiary of First Citizens Bank Limited.
-The parent company, First Citizens Bank Limited, is incorporated in Trinidad and Tobago and is a subsidiary of First Citizens Holdings Limited, a company owned by the Government of the Republic of Trinidad and Tobago.
-First Citizens Holdings Limited has 64.43% controlling interest in First Citizens Bank Limited.
-The remainder of the shares is listed on the Trinidad and Tobago Stock Exchange and is publicly traded.
-The Company's registered office is located at #50 St Vincent Street, Port of Spain.
+First Citizens Depository Services Limited is incorporated in Trinidad and Tobago, licensed under the Financial Institutions Act 2008, and registered with the Trinidad and Tobago Securities and Exchange Commission.
+The Company acts as custodian and administrator to third parties and provides paying agency and registrar services.
+The Company is a wholly owned subsidiary of First Citizens Bank Limited (the "Bank", the "Parent"), a Bank incorporated in Trinidad and Tobago.
+The Bank is a subsidiary of First Citizens Group Financial Holdings Limited (FCGFH) a subsidiary of First Citizens Holdings Limited (Holdings).
+Holdings is a company owned by the Government of the Republic of Trinidad and Tobago (GORTT).
+First Citizens Holdings Limited is the majority shareholder of FCGFH, with shareholding interest of 60.1%

+The Company's registered office is located at the 4th and 5th Floors, Albion Plaza, 22-24 Victoria Avenue, Port of Spain.